Insurance supervision

 Insurance supervision supervises the accuracy of financial statement data of supervised entities in the insurance sector from the standpoint of regulations and guidelines issued separately for the insurance sector.
 In addition, insurance supervision is responsible for international cooperation, such as EIOPA (European Insurance and Occupational Pensions Authority) work and college of supervisors cooperation, within its own field of competence.

 We also supervise insurance providers’ compliance with agreed practices and consumer protection rules.
-See the Consumer protection site.
+See the Consumers site.

 Financial Supervisory Authority's list of supervised entities